 Currently Minneapolis Franchise fee rates are 4.5% for residential, 5% for small commercial, and 3% for large commercial and industrial.
 The total dollar amount each customer pays in franchise fees pays depends upon how much energy they consume as opposed to being a flat fee or fixed charge.
 The average Minneapolis resident currently pays about $5.30/month on combined franchise fees collected from Xcel and CenterPoint.
 Minneapolis residential franchise fees are lower than those charged in many neighboring cities.

-In 2014, the City had to negotiated its new utility franchise agreements because the previous 20-year franchise agreements were set to expire on Jan 1, 2015.
+In 2014, the City had to negotiate its new utility franchise agreements because the previous 20-year franchise agreements were set to expire on Jan 1, 2015.
 The knowledge we had back in 2012 of these expiring franchise agreements, and that the City and both utilities will be in negotiations in 2014, is what motivated us to lay the groundwork for the Minneapolis Energy Options Campaign.

 The proposed franchise fee increase would be the first time franchise fee revenue was dedicated specifically to help Minneapolis energy users reduce their energy costs and switch to cleaner energy sources.